 Even pros continue to improve their bottom turns every day.
 A bottom turn takes serious practice, and the best way to learn how to bottom turn is to take these tips with you and try again and again.
 Our best advice is not to surf waves out of your comfort zone and go for less aggressive and diagonal bottom turns before attempting to go vertical.

-Watch other surfers do it, both live and in videos, ask for advice when needed, and always feel free to reach out to your friends at Boardcave if you need more advice.
+Finally, start watching what other surfers do, both live and in videos, ask for advice when needed, and always feel free to reach out to your friends at Boardcave if you need more advice.